Stephanie-Ash/jewellery-art/TESTING.md

     * The Designers page provides a list of the jewellery designers with links to their detail pages.
 * I can view details of the individual designers so that I can learn more about them and see which products they have designed.
     * The Designer Detail page provides information about each of the designers including their social media links.
-    * The Pices By section also gives the user the opportunity to browse through the products they have designed.
+    * The Pieces By section also gives the user the opportunity to browse through the products they have designed.

 **Account Registration and Login**
 * I can easily register for an account so that I can have a personal account to store my information.
     * The navigation bar provides easily locatable My Account menus with a link for registration.
-    * The registration form is clear and simple to use makeing registration quick and easy.
+    * The registration form is clear and simple to use making registration quick and easy.

 #### As a registered user: